mfornos/pony-pso/README.md

 `iterations` : Maximum number of iterations.
 Stop condition.

-# Example
+# Examples

+Take a look to the source code in the [examples/](https://github.com/mfornos/pony-pso/tree/master/examples) folder.
-Running `bin/simple` will print an output close to this:
+V.g., running `bin/simple` will print an output close to this:

 ```
 PSO Sphere function